How do I set up a DMCC Dual Licence - What are the steps, requirements and limitations?

-Whilst in practice going the route of setting up in a Freezone and then obtaining a Dual Licence in the mainland does sound like a good option to avoid having a local partner or sponsor, and a number of other costs and issue required when setting up a mainland entity.
-In reality the dual licence is limited in its scope and growing the business from a Freezone when the majority of staff and work is done in the mainland is restrictive as well as potentially adding significant extra costs in the long term through restrictive office space costs.
+Whilst in practice, the route of setting up in a Freezone entity and then obtaining a Dual Licence in the mainland sounds like a good option there are a number of other costs and issues to be considered.
+In reality the dual licence is limited in its scope and growing the business from a Freezone, when the majority of staff and work is done in the mainland, can be restrictive...

-If you have an existing company in DMCC and need assistance to obtain a DMCC Dual Licence or if you are considering the options between setting up in the mainland versus a freezone then please do reach out to us on +971 (0)4 456 1761 for Dubai or +971 (0)2 448 5120 for Abu Dhabi, email us at email@example.com or complete the contact form below and we will be delighted to assist with meeting your needs at this time.
+If you have an existing company in DMCC and need assistance obtaining a DMCC Dual Licence, or if you are considering the options between setting up in the mainland versus a Freezone, then please do reach out to us on +971 (0)4 456 1761 for Dubai or +971 (0)2 448 5120 for Abu Dhabi, email us at firstname.lastname@example.org or complete the contact form below and we will be delighted to assist with meeting your needs at this time.

 James Elliot-Square is the Business Development Manager at PRO Partner Group.
 For further information on how to set up a DMCC Dual Licence or any other related company set up, local partner or PRO service matter in the UAE and wider Gulf, contact James on email@example.com or complete the contact form below.